 - Certified Advanced Social Worker Case Manager (C-ASWCM)*

 *Required Degree = Master of Social Work (MSW)

 Earn Your MSW Online

-Whether you have a bachelor’s degree in social work or a related field, Our Lady of the Lake University’s CSWE-accredited MSW program will give you the knowledge and skills to become an effective social work practitioner.
+Whether you have a bachelor’s degree in social work or a related field, Our Lady of the Lake University’s CSWE-accredited MSW program will give you the knowledge, skills, and qualifications to become an effective social work practitioner.
 Our Lady of the Lake University offers an MSW Concentration track for those with a Bachelor of Social Work and an MSW Foundation track for those with a bachelor’s degree in another field.
 Request more information online or call 855-275-1082 to learn more about these programs.